warpstreamlabs/bento/website/docs/components/about.md

     path: '${! meta("kafka_topic") }/${! json("message.id") }.json'
 ```

-These are the main components within Benthos and they provide the majority of useful behaviour.
+These are the main components within Bento and they provide the majority of useful behaviour.

 ## Observability Components

-There are also the observability components [http][http], [logger][logger], [metrics][metrics], and [tracing][tracers], which allow you to specify how Benthos exposes observability data:
+There are also the observability components [http][http], [logger][logger], [metrics][metrics], and [tracing][tracers], which allow you to specify how Bento exposes observability data:

 ```yaml
 http: